jimporter/bfg9000/doc/user/reference.md

 If *file* isn't specified, this function merely references an *existing* object file somewhere on the filesystem.
-In this case, *name* must be specified and is the exact name of the file.
+In this case, *name* must be specified and is the exact name of the file, relative to the source directory.
+You can also pass *lang* to indicate the source language of the file; if none is specified, it defaults to `'c'`.

 This build step recognizes the [compilation environment variables](environment-vars.md#compilation-variables) for the relevant language.